 Induction capacitance and inductance are taken into account as grouped parameters.

 Normal industrial currents are almost stationary, with the exception of currents in long distance transmission lines where the quasi-stationarity condition along the line is not met.

 Electromagnetic disturbances propagate along the electrical circuit with the speed of light, therefore, for currents that change periodically.
 For example, a 50 Hz power frequency current is almost stationary for circuits up to 100 km in length.

 High frequency electric current

-To reduce energy losses by stray currents, the division of AC magnetic circuits into separate plates isolated from each other and located perpendicular to the direction of stray currents is used, which limits the possible contours of their paths and reduces greatly the magnitude of these electrical currents.
+To reduce energy losses by eddy currents, division of alternating current magnetic circuits into separate plates isolated from each other and located perpendicular to the direction of eddy currents is used.
+This separation limits the possible contours of your paths and greatly reduces the magnitude of these electrical currents.

 Other types of electric current

-Unidirectional current is an electric current that does not change its direction.
+- Unidirectional current is an electric current that does not change its direction.

-The periodic current is an electric current, whose instantaneous values ââare repeated at regular intervals in a sequence without changes.
+- The periodic current is an electric current, the instantaneous values of which are repeated at regular intervals in an unchanged sequence.

 At the same time, other classifications can be made: